 We love the overall setup, the screens feature haptic feedback that’s satisfying to use and we appreciate how they’re actually contoured into the dashboard rather than stuck on as an afterthought.
 The climate control screen is intuitive to use and the driver’s display even features 3D mapping, the likes of which will have you leaning away from Carplay and Google Maps in favour of the trick software.

-The 16-speaker Bang & Olufsen sound system is one of the best we’ve tried in an SUV of this size, only beaten by the uber-expensive Bentley Bentayga and Jaguar F-Pace SVR we drove last year.
+The 16-speaker Bang & Olufsen sound system is one of the best we’ve tried in an SUV of this size, only beaten by the uber-expensive Bentley Bentayga and 2023 Jaguar F-Pace SVR Review: An Automotive Cleanse.

 Let’s Talk About Those Virtual Mirrors